hkaest/dbus-opendtu-DC-load/README.md

 ### Usage of the alarm /Alarms/... to raise an (communication) error at DC system (HMs)

 The alarm is set with an communication error during a http post or get request and reset with each succesfully post or get request.
+(Naming may differ with Aux = Generator)

 ````
     _alarm_mapping = {